Hi, I’m Tony! I’m the Community Program Manager at Team SPI.

 Originally a hit with the gaming community, Discord pushed the envelope with chat-oriented team channel spaces to the point where businesses have started to take notice.
 While chat is the default mode of engagement, adding voice and video are easy, with customizations galore.

 Remember Skype?
 They’ve been in the game longer than anyone.
 While they’ve dealt with more than a fair share of Microsoft-imposed bloat, Skype has remained a consistent, hardened option for people who need to communicate—especially when you might be mixing international calling with your team chats.

 Are you looking for something that supports the wider needs of a larger organization?
 Zoom’s been building out its enterprise offerings, but others live and breathe it.

 Opinions may vary widely about the experience of Teams, but it’s clear Microsoft has invested heavily in becoming one of the heaviest hitters in enterprise communications.
-Teams offers many of the features other platforms have, but plays particularly nicely with Microsoft-oriented businesses.
+Microsoft Teams offers many of the features other platforms have but plays particularly nicely with Microsoft-oriented businesses.

 There are a wide array of corporate-oriented platforms.
 If you’re looking to make a decision that affects the wider business needs of your organization, I won’t try to tell you which way to go—research the platforms that are out there, define your feature needs, do the demos, and the best answer will emerge.

 I’m as excited about Gatheround as I am about any meeting software platform I’ve seen.
 They clearly designed the experience specifically to make it easy for people to connect and cultivate meaningful relationships—you can create time-based breakout rooms where people are presented with card-based discussion prompts in either small groups or 1:1 rooms.

 A lobby area offers a great transitional space between breakouts, where a combination of chat and stage area (that others can join with permission) encourages social interaction that just feels different.